STARK FoundationSTARK Foundation

 C.S.R.
 PROJECTS

-Our embarkment into the world of corporate partnerships began with a pilot project with Bikaner Electricity Supply Limited (Bk.E.S.L), itself a result of contributions made during the second wave of COVID.
+Our entry into the world of corporate partnerships began with a pilot project with Bikaner Electricity Supply Limited (Bk.E.S.L), itself a result of contributions made during the second wave of COVID.

 After the pilot, the leadership team at Bk.E.S.L. entrusted us with five more projects across health, eye-care and school infrastructure.
 The continued momentum echoes a quote from C.S.
 Lewis: “if you do one good deed, your reward usually is to be set to do another and harder and better one.”